joebathelt/ZDHHC9_connectome/README.md

 ### Overview
 Here is a brief description of the scripts and their use:

+**DKAtlas_ROIs.py**: functions to get labels corresponding to regions in the Desikan-Killiany atlas from a FreeSurfer look-up table.
+Also contains a function to remove non-cortical ROIs.

-**FAconnectome.py**: this script contains a workflow that takes raw diffusion-weighted NifTI files and generates an FA-weighted connectivity matrix for each input file.
+**FAconnectome_Workflow.py**: this script contains a workflow that takes raw diffusion-weighted NifTI files and generates an FA-weighted connectivity matrix for each input file.
 This requires an ROI file in MNI space.

 **GeneExpression_on_CorticalSurface.py**: function used to map gene expression data on the cortical surface

+**GeneExpression_vs_GraphMeasures.R**: R script for statistical analyses, i.e. group comparisons and regression modelling

 **GraphTheoryAnalysis.py**: this script calculates the graph metrics that were analysed in the study

-**DKAtlas_ROIs.py**: functions to get labels corresponding to regions in the Desikan-Killiany atlas from a FreeSurfer look-up table.
-Also contains a function to remove non-cortical ROIs.

 #### Grpahical representation of the FA connectome workflow
 ![FA connectome workflow](graph.dot.png)